WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/README.md

 <!-- wp:template-part {"slug":"footer"} /-->
 ```

-If you used a block template part slug, adjust the value for the "slug" key.

 Eventually, you will be able to create and combine templates and template parts directly in the site editor.

 ### Experimental-theme.json - Global styles